open-horizon/examples/edge/services/helloMMS/MaintainHW.md

-# Process for the Horizon Development Team to Make Updates to the Helloworld Service
+# Process for the Horizon Development Team to Make Updates to the Hello MMS Service

 The instructions for the open-horizon developers that are maintaining this example code are:

 - Perform the steps in the [README.md Preconditions](README.md#preconditions) section, **except**:
   - export `HZN_EXCHANGE_URL` to the staging instance
-  - Do **not** run `hzn dev service new ...` (use the git files in this directory instead)
+  - Do **not** copy the helloMMS directory (use the git files in this directory instead)
   - export `HZN_EXCHANGE_USER_AUTH` to your credentials in the IBM org
 - Make whatever code changes are necessary
 - Increment `SERVICE_VERSION` in `horizon/hzn.json`